 Hospitals and their medical professionals usually protect themselves from medical malpractice lawsuit by retaining some of the best attorneys in their respective state, while the process of filing a medical malpractice lawsuit for organ failure or damage can be both expensive and difficult to litigate.

 “What should I expect from my medical malpractice lawsuit if there has been damage to my organs due to the doctor’s negligence?”
-This is a common question we hear here at the Kurzban, Weinger, Tetzeli & Pratt P.A.
+This is a common question we hear here at the Kurzban, Kurzban, Tetzeli & Pratt P.A. – recovery law center in Hawaii.
 We invited our best medical malpractice lawyer in Hawaii to give you an answer.
 But before we do, let’s review how much you can recover in a medical malpractice lawsuit involving organ damage.

 In March, a woman from Hawaii was awarded the biggest medical malpractice payout in Hawaii’s history, $24.7 million, in a medical malpractice case after she lost both of her kidneys following childbirth at Tripler Army Medical Center.